metio/terraform-provider-k8s/docs/data-sources/org_eclipse_che_che_cluster_v2_manifest.md

 page_title: "k8s_org_eclipse_che_che_cluster_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "org.eclipse.che"
 description: |-
-  The 'CheCluster' custom resource allows defining and managing Eclipse Che server installation.Based on these settings, the  Operator automatically creates and maintains several ConfigMaps:'che', 'plugin-registry', 'devfile-registry' that will contain the appropriate environment variablesof the various components of the installation.
+  The 'CheCluster' custom resource allows defining and managing Eclipse Che server installation.Based on these settings, the  Operator automatically creates and maintains several ConfigMaps:'che', 'plugin-registry' that will contain the appropriate environment variablesof the various components of the installation.
 These generated ConfigMaps must NOT be updated manually.
 ---

 # k8s_org_eclipse_che_che_cluster_v2_manifest (Data Source)

-The 'CheCluster' custom resource allows defining and managing Eclipse Che server installation.Based on these settings, the  Operator automatically creates and maintains several ConfigMaps:'che', 'plugin-registry', 'devfile-registry' that will contain the appropriate environment variablesof the various components of the installation.
+The 'CheCluster' custom resource allows defining and managing Eclipse Che server installation.Based on these settings, the  Operator automatically creates and maintains several ConfigMaps:'che', 'plugin-registry' that will contain the appropriate environment variablesof the various components of the installation.
 These generated ConfigMaps must NOT be updated manually.

 ## Example Usage